 "Oh," Mary gestured with her hand dismissively before pointing towards the galloping herd that was now disappearing behind the horizon.
 "The horses, aren't they just so graceful?"

 "This part of the country is lovely."
 She pats her leg, gleaming with hopeful joy.

 Amelia turned back her attention to the window, less than impressed with her mother's facade of excitement; hiding the true nature of their need to travel.
 Both women were once more on the road and looking for stability.
-The economy was shaky, money was not an easy thing to come by; to name a few reasons.
+The economy was shaky, money was not an easy thing to come by.
+That's to only name a few reasons.

-Mary paused as she shuffled in her seat, before attempting conversation once more, "Daddy is a good man, he promised to welcome us in Saint Denis, we'll be back in the city in no time, back on our feet.
+Mary shuffled in her seat before attempting conversation once more, "Daddy is a good man, he promised to welcome us in Saint Denis, we'll be back in the city in no time, back on our feet.
 Besides, Valentine is a charming settlement, so Jamie writes.
 A small town really, but we won't be making home there, we'll all be moving on sooner than you expect, back in the city."